aimclub/blocksnet/README.md

 from masterplan_tools.City_model.city_model import CityModel
 ```

-For more detailed use case see our [example notebook](./examples.ipynb).
+For more detailed use case see our [example notebook](examples/workflow.ipynb).

 ## Example

-[Example notebook]() includes next cases of using the library:
+[Example notebook](examples/workflow.ipynb) includes following steps of using the library:

 1. **City information model creation** - how to create city information graph model, containing blocks as nodes and distances between blocks as edges.
 2. **Service type provision evaluation** - service type provision assessment on city information model.
 3. **Balancing urban territory parameters** - balancing urban territory parameters for requirements generation.

 ## Documentation